 Objective-C vs. Swift

 It Isn’t Dead Yet.
-3 Reasons Objective-C May Outclass iOS Swift Development, In Dallas
+3 Reasons Objective-C May Outclass iOS Swift Development

 With the ease of use offered by Swift, most projects will generally move forward at a relatively faster pace than those written in Objective-C. Of course, this is assuming that your development team is staffed with talent that has experience using Swift.
 If time is of the essence, prioritize using the language that your team is most inclined to find success with.
 Attempts to “learn as you go” may result in wasted effort and too many mistakes will exacerbate the possibility of having to rewrite the entire application, from scratch.
 Therefore, it is more sustainable to just go with what you know, rather than risking a huge timeline killer.
 Though, in cases where your ability in both languages is equal, Swift is absolutely the preferred choice.